en

 Explanations about Sake on the Sake Brewery & Tasting Tour in Tokoname

 Another famous Sake brewery with a long history (more than 170 years) is the Sawada Brewery.
 During a Sake Brewery & Tasting Tour in Tokoname, you can learn about the production process of Sake, tour the brewery, and sample different kinds of their famous Sake.
+Don’t forget to buy the Sake you like best to take home with you!

 There and Back Again.
-Visit Tokoname From Nagoya.
+Visit Tokoname From Nagoya

 If you want to visit Tokoname from the airport take the Meitetsu line to Tokoname Station.
 It’s a 5-minute ride that costs 310 yen.
 Tokoname is actually an excellent place to visit if you have a long layover at Chubu Centrair International Airport.